Skip to main content

 Introduction to Marine Engineering

-Subsection 3.2.2 Atmospheric Pressure
+Subsubsection Atmospheric Pressure

-A barometer is the device used to measure the pressure of the atmosphere, so the absolute pressure of the atmosphere is also known as the barometric pressure.
-When you hear a weather report, this is the value reported.
-The barometric pressure changes with weather conditions, but for most purposes aboard ship, this fact can be ignored, and we can assume that the atmospheric pressure is 14.7 psia or 760 mm Hg. at all times.
-Notice, however, that the figure of 14.7 pounds per square inch absolute (psia.) represents the average atmospheric pressure at sea level, and does not always represent the actual pressure being exerted by the atmosphere at the moment that a gage is being read.
+The barometric pressure changes with weather conditions, but for most purposes aboard ship, this fact can be ignored, and we can assume that the atmospheric pressure is 14.7 pounds per square inch absolute (psia) or 760 mm Hg. at all times.
+Notice, however, that the figure of 14.7 psia represents the average atmospheric pressure at sea level, and does not represent the actual pressure of the atmosphere at a particular place or time.